Gordon McLeod (basketball)

-Gordon "Gordie" McLeod (born 7 November 1956 in Wollongong, New South Wales) is an Australian former professional basketball player and former assistant coach for the Cairns Taipans in the National Basketball League (NBL).
+Gordon Livingstone "Gordie" McLeod (born 7 November 1956) is an Australian former professional basketball player and coach in the National Basketball League (NBL).

 Professional career

 McLeod was already known as one of Australia's more talented point guards when the new NBL started in 1979.
 He joined his home town team the Illawarra Hawks for the inaugural season playing 17 games and averaging 10.1 points per game.

 McLeod was appointed captain of the Hawks and would continue to lead the team until the end of the 1982 season.
-After 82 games in the red and white of Illawarra he would sign with the Sydney Supersonics for 1983.
+After 82 games in the red and white of Illawarra he would sign with the Sydney SuperSonics for 1983.
 After just one season in Sydney, McLeod would re-join the Hawks from 1984, regaining the club captaincy.
 His return helped the Hawks make the NBL playoffs for the first time in the club's history.
 The team lost the Elimination Final 101–108 to the Newcastle Falcons.
 McLeod had a career best 15.8 points per game during the 1984 NBL season.

 The Hawks missed the finals in 1985 but the club made it as far as the semi-finals in 1986 where they lost to eventual champions Adelaide and again in 1987 where they lost a three-game series again to the eventual league champions, the Brisbane Bullets.
 McLeods own form saw him score 9.1 points per game in 1986 and 12.4 points per game in 1987.

 Following the 1988 season, McLeod again left the Illawarra Hawks, this time joining the Hobart Devils.
 He would play two seasons with the struggling Devils before joining 1990 NBL grand finalist Brisbane for the 1991 season.
 After the Bullets failed to repeat their 1990 form and failed to make the NBL finals, McLeod retired from playing professional basketball at the age of 34.